hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Goals

-The following capabilities are the goals of this proposal:
+The following capabilities are goals of this proposal:

 1. `TSS Bootstrap on Existing Network` - Able to setup an existing network with a ledger public/private key pair.
 2. `TSS Bootstrap for New Network` - Able to setup a new network with a ledger public/private key pair.